-“All those dots on my nose are blackheads”
+“all those dots on my nose are blackheads”

-That is probably untrue.
+That is most likely untrue.
 Those evenly scattered black dots on your T-zone (and sometimes on other areas of your face) are much more likely to be sebaceous filaments.
 These are not to be confused with blackheads!
 Blackheads are caused when sebum builds up and solidifies into a hard plug within a pore whilst sebaceous filaments are oil glands that supply your pores with oil.
-Sebaceous Filaments look like small blackheads but the truth is, the dark dots are actually a mixture of sebum, dead skin cells and a single hair.
+Sebaceous Filaments look like tiny blackheads but the truth is, the dark dots are actually a mixture of sebum, dead skin cells and a single hair.
 Sebaceous Filaments are smooth to touch and naturally occurring in EVERYONE (honest!) and even if you try to extract them (which I don’t recommend) you’ll yield a soft, pale yellow substance but the follicle will just fill right back up again within a month and you’ll be back to square one!

-“The “black” in blackheads is dirt”
+“the “black” in blackheads is dirt”

 Wrong!
 Blackheads are dark in colour as a result of oxidation – a chemical reaction involving oxygen and sebum – and are NOT a result of dirt or poor hygiene.

-“My pores can be shrunk.”
+“my pores can be shrunk.”

 Unfortunately, while you are able to reduce the appearance of pores, you can’t physically make them smaller than they naturally are.
 That being said, you can make your pores permanently larger by using harsh peel-off pore strips and metal extractor tools.
 These baddies can stretch your pores and cause irreversible damage… just saying!
 While pore size is usually down to genetics (fair skinned folk tend to have more refined pores whilst those who have darker and/or oilier skin tend to have more prominent pores there are a few steps you can take to reduce the appearance of them which I’ll go into later on in the post.

-“My pores will get bigger with age”
+“my pores will get bigger with age”

 This one, unfortunately, is true.
 As you get older, the amount of collagen your skin produces decreases (In fact, from the age of 20, one percent less of collagen is produced in the dermis each year!).
 With less collagen in our skin our pores start to slacken and stretch.
 Other factors that can increase the appearance of pores are excess skin debris (exfoliate!), excessive oiliness (fix your hormones!), sun exposure (wear daily SPF!) and genetics (errr…get new parents?!).

-“My pores open and close”
+“my pores open and close”

 Despite what your mother told you, steaming your face to open pores and splashing your face with cold water post-cleanse to shut them right up again is all lies!
 Pores do not have muscles that allow them to open and close.
 Whilst warm water and steam can help soften the oil and debris within the pores, making for a more effective exfoliation, a hot/cold techinique on your skin will do nothing to the size of your pores.